 - Red bell pepper 1 Seeded and Diced

-- Green bell pepper 1 Seeded and Diced
+- Green Bell Pepper 1 Seeded and Diced

 - Asparagus 8 Trimmed and cut into 4-inch

-- Scallions, Spring or Green Onions 2 Thinly sliced
+- Scallions 2 Thinly sliced

-- Dried oregano ½ Teaspoon
+- Oregano ½ Teaspoon

-- Dried thyme ½ Teaspoon
+- Dried Thyme ½ Teaspoon

-- Dried sage ½ Teaspoon
+- Sausage ½ Teaspoon

-- Sea Salt ¼ Teaspoon
+- Salt ¼ Teaspoon

 - Eggs 8 Large